huanpass/papaa18-tutorial/README.md

 ```

 ## Installation

+In case you are not familiar with python, check out this link which is doing a very good job at explaining the basics: [Link](https://learnxinyminutes.com/docs/python/).

 For this tutorial python3 is a must if you don't have it on your distribution please follow these links: [Linux](https://docs.python-guide.org/starting/install3/linux/), [Mac OSX](https://docs.python-guide.org/starting/install3/osx/) and [Windows](https://docs.python-guide.org/starting/install3/win/).